 not recommended.
 The toxic dose for fluoride is 2 mg/kg and toxicity can be cumulative over several

 treatments.
 Fluoride is difficult to apply properly and also inactivates chlorhexidine" [Rochette].
 Healthymouth™, a water additive containing glycerin, plant extracts, vitamins and zinc, recently received the Veterinary Oral Health Council (VOHC) seal of acceptance for plaque control and has been cited favorably by at least one dental vet [Hale].
+Several recent human trials have established the efficacy of a food additive containing dried marine alga powder (Ascophyllum nodosum) and marketed as ProDen PlaqueOff in reducing plaque accumulation [Van Dijken][Wikner].
+The product does have a version specifically intended for dogs and cats.
 Most cases of advanced periodontal disease alone in felines can, it is said, be prevented through a program of early disease detection and appropriate treatment.

 Diet: "In teaching home care to clients I point out that God didn’t hand cats a box of Whiskettes as they walked out the door.
 (This is the equivalent of eating crackers - leaves some on the back molars for a snack for later!)
 He/She pointed out that birds, rabbits and mice had been created several days before.

 Some clients with cats in less severe stages have noticed a significant improvement on Hill’s T/D plus raw